codeoverflow-org/nodecg-io-docs/docs/samples/twitch-addons.md

 -   Working NodeCG & nodecg-io installation
 -   a Twitch oAuth-Key

-_Note:_ If you don't have such a key yet you can generate it on https://twitchapps.com/tmi/.
+_Note:_ If you don't have such a key yet, you can generate it on https://twitchapps.com/tmi/.
 Just log into your Twitch account and copy the token.
 You can also use any other token.
 There are no special scope requirements as the token is only used to convert channel names to ids.

 ### Configure the Twitch-Addons sample bundle